Want to live in a stellar apartment community with a kick@ss pool?! And that's no joke! Learn all about why you should consider Nova here.

 But wait, there's more ...

-This year, we have a little Easter Egg for you.
-We’re launching Milwordle, which isn’t a joke and you may have noticed it yesterday on the site.
-Instead, it’s a Milwaukeeized version of your favorite five-letter word game.
+What's not a joke, though, is Milwordle, our Milwaukee-ized version of your favorite five-letter word game.
 Ours is different from what you play each day because it includes proper nouns as well as regular words, all connected to Milwaukee in some way.
 It’s hard and it’s fun, and we’ve been playing it ourselves and having a blast.
 You can find it here.

 One more thing ...